shakhawath14/Solar-System-Simulation/README.md

 # Solar System Simulation

 Welcome to our Solar System Simulation project!
 Here, we utilized the power of Pygame and OpenGL to create an immersive 2D simulation of our solar system.
-Pygame, a versatile Python package for game development, coupled with OpenGL's capabilities for 3D graphics, enabled us to bring the celestial bodies of our solar system to life on your screen.
+Pygame, a versatile Python package for game development, coupled with OpenGL's capabilities, enabled us to bring the celestial bodies of our solar system to life on your screen.

 ## Project Features:
 - Solar System Simulation: Experience the orbits and rotations of the Sun and four planets (Mercury, Venus, Earth, and Mars) in a visually captivating environment.